Tuning a guitar should be easy, but it’s not. In fact, the more you explore guitar tuning, the more you realize there is no one way to tune a guitar.

 Watch this video to hear (and see) the difference between JI and ET.
 (Ignore their use of some of the terms, like “false tuning.”
 There’s nothing “false” about ET, it’s just a compromise.)

 Guitar frets to the rescue!

 OK, so maybe this intonation “problem” doesn’t bother you.
-After all, guitar music has been successfully recorded with regular guitars, tuned the normal way for decades, and for the most part the listener doesn’t complain.
+After all, guitar music has been successfully recorded with regular guitars, tuned the normal way, for decades.
+For the most part, the listener doesn’t complain.

 But if it does bother you — and once you notice it, the more it will bother you — there are actually some interesting solutions.